Reducing your exposure to lead

 Run cold water from your faucets

-• Let the water run for two to five minutes from every cold water to used for drinking or cooking.
+• Let the water run for five minutes from every cold water to used for drinking or cooking.
 This brings fresh water from the main into your home.
 Even if you do not have a lead service line, plumbing fixtures like faucets, valves and solder can contain small amounts of lead.
-Flushing still helps reduce lead exposure.
+Flushing helps reduce lead exposure.

 • There are ways to flush lines and conserve water.
 Showering, washing clothes, flushing the toilet and running the dishwasher are effective methods for allowing fresh water from the distribution system to enter household pipes.